peaBerberian/paul-envs.sh/README.md

 # List all created configurations, built or not
 ./paul-envs.sh list

-# Remove the configuration file for the `myapp` container
+# Remove the configuration file for the `myApp` container
-./paul-envs.sh remove myapp
+./paul-envs.sh remove myApp
 ```

 ## What gets preserved vs. ephemeral